SwagLyrics/SwagLyrics-For-Spotify/README.md

 included inside the package as well.

 ## Community
+- SwagLyrics is participating in [Google Code-in 2019](https://g.co/gci) with CCExtractor Development.
 - SwagLyrics participated in [Google Code-in 2018](https://g.co/gci) with CCExtractor Development.
-- SwagLyrics is participating in [Google Summer of Code 2019](https://g.co/gsoc) with CCExtractor Development.
+- SwagLyrics participated in [Google Summer of Code 2019](https://g.co/gsoc) with CCExtractor Development.
 The selected project can be found [here](https://summerofcode.withgoogle.com/projects/#5694893526089728).

 ## Changelog